-I would say I use the Thrive Architect page builder plugin on a weekly basis for both personal and client conversion design projects.
+I would say I use the Thrive Architect page builder plugin every week for both personal and client conversion design projects.

-Another key element of Thrive Architect is that it’s one of the easiest tools to use, developed by a dedicated team that actually cares about their customers.
+Another key element of Thrive Architect is that it’s one of the easiest tools to use, developed by a dedicated team that cares about its customers.

 Features include essential elements including Facebook comments, social sharing tools, click-to-tweet, Disqus comments, post grid, Google Maps, and more.
-There’s also a lot of conversion-focused building blocks such as CTA buttons, testimonials, credit card icons, animated countdown timers and more.
+There are also a lot of conversion-focused building blocks such as CTA buttons, testimonials, credit card icons, animated countdown timers, and more.

 Thrive Themes are currently working on a drag-and-drop theme builder based on the foundations of Thrive Architect, so I’ll be sure to add it to this list when it’s finally released and I get to test-drive it.